Simhyeon/r4d/docs/usage.md

 rad test -f frozen.r4f
 # Melt a file and use in processing
 rad test -m frozen.r4f

+# Print signature information into file
+rad --signature sig.json
+# Print signature to stdout but only custom macros
+rad --signature --sigtype custom

+# Available signature types
+# all (This is the default value)
+# default
+# custom
 ```

 Type ```-h``` or ```--help``` to see full options.